Version 2.0 – HTML emails

 With the help of our Litmus checklists, we made a bunch of unintuitive discoveries, including:

-• Using <th> rather than <td> elements, so that the Android 4.x mail client can give them block styling in the small screen media query.
+elements, so that the Android 4.x mail client can give themblock

-• Using a three-column wrapper table to create a 620px centred content area that also shrinks down on narrow screens.
+, so that sans-serif fonts are used in Outlook, rather than Times New Roman. - Using a three-column wrapper table to create a 620px centred content area that also shrinks down on narrow screens.
 (Outlook doesn’t like max-width, so this is the simplest alternative.)

-• Enforcing a sensible (500px) min-width for the main content area, on clients that don’t support media queries.
+- Enforcing a sensible (500px) min-width for the main content area, on clients that don’t support media queries.

-• Using giant borders on <a> elements, to make them into Outlook-friendly buttons without resorting to less accessible alternatives like images.
+elements, to make them into Outlook-friendly buttons without resorting to less accessible alternatives like images. - Aligning images with the deprecated

-• Applying the email background colour to a wrapper element inside the body, and thus leaving the body to keep its default white background, so that replies sent from Outlook (which inserts the reply message inside the body of the original message) will have a white background.
+to keep its default white background, so that replies sent from Outlook (which inserts the reply message inside the body of the original message) will have a white background.

 If you have any questions, or problems installing the code, please do get in touch, or post on our mailing list.